 I’ve probably been to Atlanta more in the past seven years than any other city in the U.S. As a result, I’ve discovered there is much to love and enjoy in this metropolis rooted in the deep south.

 My new-found affinity for Atlanta included the surprising amount of green space I enjoyed with my family; from the Chattahoochee River National Recreation Area and Piedmont Park to the art and culture, to the city’s most popular attractions.
+Plus, there are so many things to do in Atlanta that I could never get bored.

 Visiting the Ponce City Market

 It wasn’t until a recent visit to Georgia that I discovered the Ponce City Market.
-One of the largest reuse projects in the southeast, the market is housed in the former Sears, Roebuck & Co. building and overseen by the developers of the popular Chelsea Market in NYC which I visited (and loved) with my daughter a couple years ago.
+One of the largest reuse projects in the southeast, the market is housed in the former Sears, Roebuck & Co. building and overseen by the developers of the popular Chelsea Market in NYC which I visited (and loved) with my daughter a couple of years ago.

 The historic brick property is now home to a variety of shops, flats, and offices.
 The Central Food Hall is only one of the draws to Ponce City Market.
 Located in the heart of the market, you’ll find an eclectic mix of classic burgers, ethnic foods, and cold-pressed juices.